-Academic Enrichment Center: Located at 148-150 South College Avenue, this site provides a number of different course resources for students.
-Please visit their web site for more information: http://ae.udel.edu/
+- Office of Academic Enrichment: Located at 148-150 South College Avenue, this site provides a number of different course resources for students.
+Please visit their website for more information: http://ae.udel.edu/

 Satellite Campus Information: Students enrolled at other campuses should contact the math faculty for the specific campus for additional information about this course.